 Ca Kho To-Caramel Fish (Shark)

-1 ½ pounds shark meat cubed
+1 ½ pounds shark meat

 2 tbsp sesame oil